Wisdom Tooth Removal

 Your wisdom tooth removal with Dr Finkelstein

 Initial assessment of wisdom teeth and removal would be carried out in our clinic.
-More difficult cases may need referral to a specialist oral surgeon for treatment.
+More difficult cases may need referral to a oral surgeon for treatment.

 When should Wisdom Teeth be taken out?